By Jill Brooke

 This period facing the coronavirus will certainly inspire priorities and perspectives.
 Including an appreciation for family, nature and togetherness.

-It is also a flower associated with health.
+The daffodil is also a flower associated with health.

 The American Cancer Society’s “Daffodil Day” fundraiser uses the flower because of its symbol of hope and new beginnings.
 Over 5000 daffodils also greet Boston Marathon runners along their routes following the tragic bombing in 2013.
 Their campaign is called “Path of the Daff.”